zuozhenggh/learning-library/data-management-library/goldengate/goldengate-classic/column-conversions/column-conversions.md

 table pdbeast.tpc.*;</copy>
 ````

-4. Add the parameter that will cause Integrated Extract to capture DDL operations that are of mapped scope.
+4. Add the parameter that will cause **Integrated Extract to capture DDL operations** that are of mapped scope.

-Add the parameter that will cause Integrated Extract to encrypt its OGG Trail files.
+Also, add the parameter that will cause Integrated Extract to encrypt its OGG Trail files.

-5. Save and close the file.
+1. Save and close the file.

-6. Data transmission to MySQL
+2. Data transmission to MySQL
 This is not technically required because the OGG and MySQL installations are on the same machine.
 However, if data is being transmitted over a LAN/WAN an Extract Data Pump is required.

-To configure the Oracle to MySQL Extract Data Pump:
+To configure the Oracle to **MySQL Extract Data Pump**:

 7. Execute the GGSCI command: